cooper/evented-object/README.md

 #### Priorities

-EventedObject is rather genius when it comes to callback priorities.
+Evented::Object is rather genius when it comes to callback priorities.
 With object listeners, it is as though the callbacks belong to the object being listened to.
 Referring to the above example, if you attach a callback on the farm object with priority 1, it will be called before your callback with priority 0 on the cow object.